-How real-time data can enable hyper-personalization in banking
+How real-time data can enable hyper-personalisation in banking

-Zafin and Codat have partnered to enable financial institutions to offer personalized services to SMBs.
+Zafin and Codat have partnered to enable financial institutions to offer personalised services to SMBs.

 Successfully running a small business requires significant time and effort.
 It’s no real surprise that the New York Enterprise Report found small business owners work twice as much as regular employees.
 Other research indicates that 91% of small business owners spend up to 20 hours per week on financial admin, from handling payroll to invoicing and purchasing inventory.

 As the effects of the Coronavirus linger on, businesses owners are under increasing pressure to stay afloat, regain sales traction while also successfully managing cash flow and taking care of employees.

 For SMBs, keeping up with their finances is crucial to ensuring access to credit when they need it.
 Business owners bear the burden of maintaining and supplying vast amounts of information, much of which is not readily accessible.
 Even with that information, banks make lending decisions based on a narrow scope of what’s supplied by the SMB, which only provides a snapshot of a single point in time.